-The lack of recognition of the vaccine decliners likely also had another cause.
+The lack of recognition of the category of vaccine decliners likely also had another cause.
 Doctors played an important role in the public discussion about the vaccination program.
 But many doctors were not free to speak their minds.
 Colleges of physicians had threatened investigations and sanctions against any doctors who would publicly question aspects of the vaccination campaign.
 The College of Physicians and Surgeons of Ontario (CPSO), for example, warned its members not to ‘make comments or provide advice that encourages the public to act contrary to public health orders and recommendations.’

 These public health recommendations included that anybody who is eligible to be vaccinated — including children, once they’re eligible — and who does not have a clear medical exemption, should get vaccinated.
-The CPSO only recognized a very narrow set of medical conditions — including severe allergies to a component of the vaccine, or pericarditis or myocarditis after the first dose — as valid grounds for an exemption to vaccination with the mRNA vaccines.
+The CPSO recognized only a very narrow set of medical conditions — including severe allergies to a component of the vaccine, or pericarditis or myocarditis after the first dose — as valid grounds for an exemption to vaccination with the mRNA vaccines.

-Even people who had experienced severe adverse reactions to the first dose — including life-threatening ones — found it difficult or impossible to get medical exemptions for the second dose.
+Even people who had experienced severe adverse reactions to the first dose — including life-threatening ones — found it difficult or even impossible to get medical exemptions for their second dose.
 Their doctors might agree they should not get a second dose but informed their patients that their hands were tied by their college of physicians.
 Some expressed concerns they would risk losing their license if they tried to obtain an exemption for their patient, or if they spoke out publicly about the adverse events they had seen in their work.